wangxiaoyunanne/docs/source/hive_sgm.html.md

 The reference implementation uses the Jonker-Volgenant algorithm to solve the linear assignment portion.
 However, the JV algorithm (and the similar Hungarian algorithm) do not admit straightforward parallel implementations.
 Thus, we replace the JV algorithm with [Bertsekas' auction algorithm](http://web.mit.edu/dimitrib/www/Auction_Encycl.pdf), which is much more straightforward to parallelize.

-Because SGM consists of linear algebra plus an LSAP solver, we implement it in outside of the Gunrock framework, using [a GPU GraphBLAS implementation](https://arxiv.org/abs/1804.03327) from John Owen's lab, as well as [CUDA CUB](https://nvlabs.github.io/cub/).
+Because SGM consists of linear algebra plus an LSAP solver, we implement it in outside of the Gunrock framework, using [a GPU GraphBLAS implementation](https://arxiv.org/abs/1804.03327) from John Owens's lab, as well as [CUDA CUB](https://nvlabs.github.io/cub/).

 ## How To Run This Application on DARPA's DGX-1